• Skip to primary navigation

 Jump to Recipe Print Recipe

-This homemade Cornbread and Sausage Stuffing recipe is full of flavor and is perfect for any holiday meal.
-Loaded with flavor and taste, this southern sausage stuffing is so simple and easy to make.
+This homemade cornbread and sausage stuffing recipe is full of flavor and is perfect for any holiday meal.
+This southern sausage stuffing is so simple and easy to make yet is loaded with plenty of flavor and sure to be a hit for meals.

 Can we all just agree that stuffing is one of the stars of the holiday dinner show?
-There’s something so comforting about the hearty dish that makes it irresistible to deny.
+There's something so comforting about this hearty dish that makes it irresistible to deny.

-I’ve been a fan of stuffing for as long as I can remember and I’ve eaten it several different ways.
-I’ve found that I prefer my stuffing to have meat in it but there are plenty of recipes that don’t have meat that you can easily make as well. (or you can simply alter this recipe and leave out the sausage if you really don’t want it in there.)
+I've been a fan of stuffing for as long as I can remember and I've eaten it several different ways.
+I've found that I prefer my stuffing to have meat, like in this sausage stuffing recipe, but you easily make this recipe meat-free if you prefer.

 Just when you thought that your Thanksgiving or Christmas meal couldn’t get any better, along comes this simple stuffing recipe.
 It might taste like it took all day, but you’ll know the truth!